 Ian Proudfoot is the clinical training coordinator for SAMU.
 After graduating as a doctor from the University of Cape Town in 1982, he spent over 20 years in general practice in Cape Town, during which time he specialised in family medicine.
 In 2007 the needs of the government sector started to beckon and within a few years he made a career shift into HIV medicine, moving to Mpumalanga in 2009 to work in an HIV/TB clinic.

 Two years later, after gaining valuable HIV consulting experience and completing the HIV management diploma, he moved back to Cape Town, joining MSF in their Khayelitsha project.
-There his passion for clinical education started to find expression, resulting to a move to SAMU to take over the running of the training unit.
-With increasing demand for training SAMU’s learning unit expanded considerably over the next few years, with him taking on a new head of training and allowing him to move in to a more focused role of developing HIV clinical resources and elearning materials and coordinating clinical HIV trainings both in Cape Town and in the field.
+There his passion for clinical education started to find expression, resulting in a move to SAMU to take over the running of the training unit.
+With increasing demand for training SAMU’s learning unit expanded considerably over the next few years, with him taking on a new head of training and allowing him to move into a more focused role of developing HIV clinical resources and elearning materials and coordinating clinical HIV trainings both in Cape Town and in the field.
 In early 2020, whilst nearing the end of a masters course in health professions education at a university in Cape Town, he took over as head of the learning unit, taking on the coordination of all SAMU’s training offers and leading the strategic and pedagogical visions of the learning unit.

 Terrence Kamvumbi is a Mentoring and Learning Advisor for SAMU who joined the unit in May 2019.
 He is a medical doctor who trained at the University of Algiers (Algeria) and has practiced medicine in Zimbabwe, where he gained his experience.
 Terrence also holds a Master of Business Administration (MBA) degree from the Paris Graduate School of Management (France).
 His work with the L&D unit involves delivery of HIV/TB OPD training, preparation of training materials (particularly in French language), oversight of mentoring programs and program implementation.